 - If you want to use OS caching for some storage engines.
 With InnoDB, we recommend innodb_flush_method=O_DIRECT in most cases, which won’t use Operating System File Cache.
 However, there have been cases when using buffered IO with InnoDB made sense.
 If you’re still running MyISAM, you will need OS cache for the “data” part of your tables.
-With TokuDB, using OS cache is also a good idea for some workloads.

 - If your workload has significant demands, Operating System Cache – MyISAM on disk temporary tables, sort files, some other temporary files which MySQL creates the need to be well-cached for optimal performance.

 Once you know how much memory you want the MySQL process to have as a whole, you’ll need to think about for what purpose the memory should be used inside MySQL.The first part of memory usage in MySQL is workload related – if you have many connections active at the same time that run heavy selects using a lot of memory for sorting or temporary tables, you might need a lot of memory (especially if Performance Schema is enabled).
 In other cases this amount of memory is minimal.
 You’ll generally need somewhere between 1 and 10GB for this purpose.

 Another thing you need to account for is memory fragmentation.
 Depending on the memory allocation library you’re using (glibc, TCMalloc, jemalloc, etc.), the operating system settings such as Transparent Huge Pages (THP) and workload may show memory usage to grow over time (until it reaches some steady state).
 Memory fragmentation can also account for 10% or more of additional memory usage.